 March 31 is International Transgender Day of Visibility, which celebrates transgender identities while also drawing attention to the discrimination transgender people face.
-Here are just a few recent books for young people that explain gender diversity or feature transgender characters.
+Here are just a few recent books that address gender diversity or feature transgender characters.
+(Please note: This post was originally published in 2024 and has been revised to include new titles suggested by Wilmette Public Library staff.)

 True You: A Gender Journey, by Gwen Agna and Shelley Rotner